 \section{Abstract}

 A variant of the standard notion of branching bisimilarity for processes with discrete relative timing is proposed which is coarser than the standard notion.
-Using a version of ACP (Algebra of Communicating Processes) with abstraction for processes with discrete relative timing, it is shown that the proposed variant allows of the functional correctness of the PAR (Positive Acknowledgement with Retransmission) protocol as well as its performance properties to be analyzed.
+Using a version of ACP (Algebra of Communicating Processes) with abstraction for processes with discrete relative timing, it is shown that the proposed variant allows of both the functional correctness and the performance properties of the PAR (Positive Acknowledgement with Retransmission) protocol to be analyzed.
 In the version of \ACP\ concerned, the difference between the standard notion of branching bisimilarity and its proposed variant is characterized by a single axiom schema. \\[1.5ex] {\bf Keywords:} process algebra, discrete relative timing, branching bisimilarity, PAR protocol, functional correctness, performance property. \\[1.5ex] {\sl 1998 ACM Computing Classification:} C.2.2, D.1.3, D.2.4, F.1.2, F.3.1.